ERC-data/SAGHGViz/README.md

 Data is fetched from the Energy Research Data Portal for South Africa: http://energydata.uct.ac.za/dataset/2010-greenhouse-gas-inventory-for-south-africa

-Link to the web application: https://lisaau.shinyapps.io/ghginv2010/
+Link to the data viz web application: https://lisaau.shinyapps.io/ghginv2010/

+## Installation
+The code can be downloaded and run with RStudio.
+This data viz app uses "shiny", "shinydashboard", "plyr", "ggplot2", "plotly", and "ckanr" R packages.
+Install these packages using the install.packages("package-name") function if needed.